Below, we’ve compiled a list of tips & practices that may help make a garden more sustainable or eco friendly.

 For example, the garden, and the local environment and wildlife or organisms (such as earthworms, beneficial microbes, and so on), might support or contribute to one another

 Onto the list of sustainable gardening tips and practices …

 1. Before You Start, Decide If You’re Willing To Commit Time & Resources To A Garden Or Not

 Starting and maintaining a garden can take time, money, resources, and patience

 So, those who haven’t grown one yet might want to ask themselves before they start if they genuinely prepared to make that commitment/investment.

-People can save themselves that investment, and save on resources and waste if they realize they aren’t ready for the commitment.
+People can save themselves that investment, and save on resources and waste, if they realize they don’t want to, or can’t make that commitment.

 2. Research & Assess The Individual Gardening Area & Location

 Every gardening area and geographic location will have different variables and factors to consider that impact growing and gardening (and consequently impact how effectively, and potentially how sustainably you can grow your garden)